aparajita/capacitor-splash-screen/README.md

-# Super Splash Screen
+# Splash Screen

-This [Capacitor](https://capacitorjs.com) plugin provides complete control over native splash screens.
+This [Capacitor](https://capacitorjs.com) plugin provides complete control over native splash screens, both automatically at launch and via code.

 ## Features

 * On iOS, both images and storyboards are supported.
 * On Android, both images and layouts are supported.
-* On iOS, seamless, automatic transition from the app’s launch screen to an identical splash screen.
+* Seamless, automatic transition from an iOS app’s launch screen to an identical splash screen.
 * Support for all native image sizing and placement modes.
 * Complete control over timing: delay, fade in, duration, fade out.
 * Specify time units in seconds or milliseconds.
 * Control over the splash screen background, including alpha.
 * Support for dark mode (iOS only).
 * Hooks for user animation of a splash screen.

+A demo which shows all of the features can be found [here](https://github.com/aparajita/ws-capacitor-splashscreen-demo).

 ## Installation